The Impact of Drug Driving and the Effect of Roadside Testing By Dr Luke Downey

 - Detection of DUI in the US is broken down into 12 steps to determine the category of drugs suspected.

-- In Australia, roadside drug testing involves a saliva test which can be analysed in around three minutes.
+- In Australia, roadside drug testing involves a saliva test that can be analyzed in around three minutes.

 - Saliva tests do not detect prescription drugs or common cold and flu medications.